jeremycherfas/user/pages/03.blog/monthly-report-2021-08/item.md

 ### Goals

-Kept going with the daily reading and updating of old posts and amused quite often by what I found.
+Kept going with the daily reading — which also goaded me into updating the automation of starting a post — and updating of old posts and amused quite often by what I found.
 As noted last month, many of my hobby horses are long in the tooth.
 Some tribulations, however, have vanished.
 In years past, I anguished over sourdough baking in hot weather.
 No more, I have learned how to do it right, although that is also because I don't have to fit it around a working day away from home.

+Eleven new posts, too, many prompted by old posts.

 ### Niggles

-Genuinely torn about rejigging the template for individual posts.
-Maybe I should simply give it a go and see whether I like it.
+Traveling with the laptop is fine for all sorts of things, but not for redesigns etc. And the iMac is playing up more and more.
+Will it last until a bigger M1 iMac?
+Or will I end up with and M1 laptop and separate monitor?

 ### Final remarks

-It is going to be very strange visiting London.
+Ready for the winter, I suppose.

 <script>